Rosslyn Park F.C.: History

 The club runs five senior men's sides (the 1st XV, "B's", "Hatters", "Fours", and "Nomads") and a ladies side (the "Slingbacks") who play on Sundays.
 Rosslyn Park also have one of the country's largest mini- and youth-rugby set-ups with sides at all age groups from under-6s up.
 When English league rugby began in 1987, Park were placed in Division two, which they won.
 The first team currently play in the third division of the English league system, National League One.

 The club plays at Priory Lane, Roehampton in south-west London on a ground leased from the next-door Roehampton Club.
 There is one 4G (4th generation synthetic turf) pitch at the main site; additional games are played on grass pitches in nearby Richmond Park.
 Changing facilities for both sets of pitches are at the main site in Priory Lane.
 The clubhouse has two bars, which are named after two of the club's famous players – Andy Ripley and Alexander Obolensky.
 The first floodlights for the main pitch were famously provided by the hell-raising actor Oliver Reed who was also a member of the club and occasional player.
 Those lights have now been replaced after storm damage.

 Some 350 Park members served in the Great War, of which 109 died, believed to be the highest number from any club.
 The story was told in a 2012 book The Final Whistle: the Great War in Fifteen players.
 The original memorial was lost but was replaced with a new board in 2014 when a Centenary memorial match was played under the Laws prevailing in 1914 and the memorial was unveiled by Bill Beaumont, Chairman of the RFU.

+Ground

+Rosslyn Park have been based at their current ground - The Rock - since 1956.
+In the early 1990s, when Rosslyn Park were a top flight side, the ground capacity was stated as 4,630 - 630 seated in one of the two stands, and another 4,000 standing.
+Although the ground has not changed much since the 1990s, stricter requirements mean the maximum capacity has been set to 2,000.